-Before long, Vincent is paying off Dr Carroll personally and the hospital as a whole with large donations, as he moves more and more equipment into room 21C of the hospital, where he and Simon work together.
+Before long, Vincent is paying off Dr Carroll personally and the hospital as a whole with large donations, as he moves more and more equipment into room 21C of the hospital, where he and Simon work together on recreating future technology.

 But, as we know, their work didn’t pay off.
-Marcy was irrevocably damaged, most likely the other patients who disappeared were also, and Simon isn’t any better off.
-Instead, he’s now homeless.
-We see a flashback to Simon and Vincent arguing over the meteor, with Vincent telling Simon that they have to complete the project without it, since it won’t fall for years.
+Marcy was irrevocably damaged, most likely the other patients who disappeared were also, and Simon was made homeless, with his mental health unimproved.
+We see another flashback to Simon and Vincent arguing over the meteor, with Vincent telling Simon that they have to complete the project without it, since it won’t fall for years.
 Simon says they have the node clusters and the math library, they just need a CUBIT engine and a field generator.
 They need to be operating on an exoscale.
 The Director should get the materials for them.
 Vincent walks out on him.

-Simon has helped the team set up alerts to monitor Vincent’s activity, but most of his communications are encrypted in a way that they haven’t been able to break.
-Then he gets a call from an unencrypted burner phone that the team traces to Vincent’s psychologist, Dr Perrow.
-Dr Perrow called Vincent to cancel their appointment.
+Back in the present, Simon has helped the team set up alerts to monitor Vincent’s activity, but most of his communications are encrypted in a way that they haven’t been able to break.
+Then Vincent gets a call from an unencrypted burner phone that the team traces to his psychologist, Dr Perrow.
+Dr Perrow has called Vincent to cancel their appointment.
 She’s no longer comfortable working with him.
 Vincent insists that she meet with him as planned.
 She hangs up on him.

 David gets home from work and finds Marcy making pasta and sauce for dinner.
 He acts like cooking a meal is far beyond her capabilities.
 She ignores it and comes on to him, so they have sex.
 Afterward, she convinces him that she’s gotten her memories back.

 Jeffrey comes home drunk and tries to force himself on Carly, who’s emphatically not interested.
-He tells her that he’s been good, so he deserves it, whereas she’s slept around.
+He tells her that he’s been good, so he deserves it, whereas she’s slept around, so she has to give in.
 And, there we have it.
 He thinks she owes him sex because he wants her and he’s been nice to her for a while.
 Since she’s a “slut” she has no right to decide what happens to her own body.

 They get into a physical fight, with Carly telling Jeff to stay down and stop fighting every time she gets him on the floor, but he won’t stop.
 She eventually sits on him and punches his face over and over until he’s unconscious, with his face a bloody pulp.